-The optional units have been categorised based on the options within the occupational standard (each option has its own optional unit specification that can be found on the NCFE website)
+The optional units have been categorised based on the occupational options within the apprenticeship standard (each option has its own optional unit specification that can be found on the NCFE website):

 - Adult Nursing Support

 - Maternity Support

 - Theatre Support

 - Mental Health Support

-- Children And Young People Support
+- Children and Young People Support

 - Allied Health Profession Therapy Support

-Support Handbook
+Support handbook

-This Qualification Specification must be used alongside the mandatory Support Handbook, which can be found on the NCFE website.
+This qualification specification must be used alongside the mandatory support handbook, which can be found on the NCFE website.
 This contains additional supporting information to help with planning, delivery and assessment.

-This Qualification Specification contains all the qualification-specific information you will need that is not covered in the Support Handbook.
+This qualification specification contains all the qualification-specific information you will need that is not covered in the support handbook.